 Doctors Immediate Care is pleased to provide comprehensive travel medicine to our patients who travel internationally.
 Immunization and medication prescriptions are available on-site.
 The services are rendered based on CDC recommendations, individual health status and travel circumstances.

 Make copies of your passport, air tickets, all credit cards you take with you, and any other documents to facilitate reporting a loss and replacing them.
 If you are planning on traveling outside the country, there are many things you need to prepare in addition to Passports and visas.
-You would also need to get Vaccinated as it is required by most countries before you travel.
+You would also need to get vaccinated as it’s required by most countries before you travel.

-Travel Vaccines are divided into three categories: routine, recommended, and required.
+Travel vaccines are divided into three categories: routine, recommended, and required.
 Requirements for each country are different.
 Plus, there are different schedules for adults and children.
 The physicians at Doctors Immediate Care can advise you as to which ones you should have.
-It is important to remember that most vaccines take time to become effective in your body and some vaccines must be given in a series over a period of days or sometimes weeks.
-A traveler who is not vaccinated would be at risk for infection.
+It’s important to remember that most vaccines take time to become effective in your body and some vaccines must be given in a series over a period of days or sometimes weeks.
+A traveler who is not vaccinated is at risk for infection.

 You may need additional vaccines if you are travelling outside the United States.
 The Centers for Disease Control and Prevention (CDC) provides information to assist travelers and their healthcare providers in deciding which vaccines, medications, and other measures are necessary to prevent illness and injury during international travel.Visit CDC’s website at www.cdc.gov/travel or call 800-CDC-INFO (800-232-4636).